traveltime-dev/traveltime-platform-qgis-plugin/docs/tutorial_02.md

 ![](images/tutorial_02/timemap_simple_setup.png)

 When ready, click run.
-You project should now look like this.
+Your project should now look like this.

 ![](images/tutorial_02/what_a_mess.png)

-What a mess !
+What a mess&nbsp;!
 It's quite hard to see anything at all...
 Let's see how to improve this.

 ### 4. Combination with other algorithms